rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 ## Driving it

 The same `rdd` commands drive 2.0 whether you installed the app or only the binary.
-The GUI is one more client; underneath, it runs the daemon you do.
+The GUI is an additional client; underneath, it runs the same daemon as you do.

 `rdd run` is fine for the occasional command.
-If you reach for 2.0 a lot, put `docker`, `kubectl`, and `helm` on your `PATH` directly.
+If you use 2.0 a lot, put `docker`, `kubectl`, and `helm` on your `PATH` directly.
 The first start populates `~/.rd2/bin` with them; add that directory to your `PATH` yourself, in this shell and in your profile: